jnvsor/screencap/README.md

   Output size is automatically scaled to even width/height to keep encoders happy.
 * **cap_out**
-  The video codec (and options) to use.
+  The screen capture codec (and options) to use.
 Default is ultrafast lossless h.264, works great for screencasting
+* **video_in**
+  Extra video sources to record in the file (IE webcam)
+* **video_out**
+  Output codecs for extra video sources.
+You can also filter the optional video sources.
+Note that the identifier reads `v:1` now, indicating the second video track - not the screen capture input.
+* **video_map**
+  By default FFmpeg will only map 1 video and 1 audio stream to an avi file.
+By setting this to the number of inputs in `video_in` you can record from multiple sources to different tracks in the final file.
+These tracks can then be extracted, or edited in other software.
 * **audioinput**
   A bash array of options for audio inputs.
 Allow me to explain my own settings.
   * `-f pulse`